kivy/kivy/doc/sources/gsoc.rst

     toolchains to SDL2.
 Part of the work is already done.
 What left is mostly

     - Hashing out distribution mechanisms for the lib.
-    - Porting mobile backends to ios and android sdl2.
+    - Porting mobile backends for ios and android to sdl2.
 Partial work on this has already been going on.
     - Unit tests for the new sdl2 bckends making sure apps work the same on sdl2 as on other backends.